AmberC0209/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/instance_segmentation.en.md

 </details>
 <br/>

-📱 **Edge Deployment**: Edge deployment is a method that places computing and data processing functions on the user's device itself, allowing the device to process data directly without relying on remote servers.
+📱 <b>Edge Deployment</b>: Edge deployment is a method that places computing and data processing functions on the user's device itself, allowing the device to process data directly without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 For detailed edge deployment procedures, please refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).
 You can choose the appropriate deployment method for your model pipeline based on your needs and proceed with subsequent AI application integration.

 ## 4. CCustom Development
-If the default model weights provided by the general instance segmentation pipeline do not meet your requirements for accuracy or speed in your scenario, you can try to further **fine-tune** the existing model using **data specific to your domain or application scenario** to improve the recognition effect of the general instance segmentation pipeline in your scenario.
+If the default model weights provided by the general instance segmentation pipeline do not meet your requirements for accuracy or speed in your scenario, you can try to further <b>fine-tune</b> the existing model using <b>data specific to your domain or application scenario</b> to improve the recognition effect of the general instance segmentation pipeline in your scenario.

 ### 4.1 Model Fine-tuning
 Since the general instance segmentation pipeline includes an instance segmentation module, if the performance of the pipeline does not meet expectations, you need to refer to the [Custom Development](../../../module_usage/tutorials/cv_modules/instance_segmentation.en.md#iv-custom-development) section in the [Instance Segmentation Module Development Tutorial](../../../module_usage/tutorials/cv_modules/instance_segmentation.en.md).